flowersinthesand/portal-java/core/README.md

 The number of sockets.

-* `Room delete()`
+* `Room close()`

-Clears all sockets and attributes and deletes the room from the application.
+Closes all the connections of the sockets, clears all sockets and attributes and deletes the room from the application.

 ### Socket